hughperkins/tf-coriander/README.md

 Run [Tensorflow](https://github.com/tensorflow/tensorflow) on OpenCL™ 1.2 devices

-- tested on Mac Sierra and Ubuntu 16.04
+- tested on Mac Sierra using Radeon Pro 450 GPU (thank you [ASAPP](http://asapp.com) :-) ), and Ubuntu 16.04, using NVIDIA K520
 - should work theoretically on any OpenCL 1.2 GPU

 ## What's working